salamander2/HSA2/README.md

 * There is no error handling for text input: the program displays a message and then ends immediately.
 * There is some flickering still with animated images.
 Using the `syncrhonized` keyword helps.
 * No JButtons, JLabels, or other Swing components can be added to the JPanel, but as one can see from the examples, they're not really necessary.
-* most Graphics2D functions do not work (like .rotate()).
-Antialiasing is implmented.
+* Many advanced Graphics2D functions are not implemented.
+Antialiasing and rotate both work.
-* only one JPanel is created per JFrame (GraphicsConsole), but you can have multiple GraphicsConsoles
+* Only one JPanel is created per JFrame (GraphicsConsole).
+However, you can have multiple GraphicsConsoles.

 These limitations will not be fixed.
 The solution is to begin programming in Swing or JavaFX.